michael-mueller-git/Python-Funscript-Editor/contrib/OpenFunscripter/README.md

 ## Installation

-1. Download the packed Python Funscript Editor from [github release page](https://github.com/michael-mueller-git/Python-Funscript-Editor/releases).
+1. Download the latest packed Python Funscript Editor from [github release page](https://github.com/michael-mueller-git/Python-Funscript-Editor/releases).
-2. Extract the Archiv.
+2. Extract the Archiv to an Path without special character or spaces.
 3. Copy the `funscript_generator.lua` script to `data/lua` in your OFS directory.
 4. Open the `funscript_generator.lua` file and adjust the `Settings.FunscriptGenerator` and `Settings.TmpFile` variable.
+   - `Settings.FunscriptGenerator`: point to the extracted Python Funscript Editor program
+   - `Settings.TmpFile`: specifies a temporary file where to store the result (must be a file not a directory!).
+The file will be overwritten automatically the next time the generator is started!
-5. Launch OFS.
+5. Now launch OFS.
 6. Navigate to `View : Special functions : Custom Functions` and select the `funscript_generator.lua` entry.
 Click the Button `Bind Script` (This may trigger the funscript generator, just ignore it for now).
 7. Navigate to `Options : Keys : Dynamic` and insert a shortcut for the funscript generator.
+8. Now you can use the shortcut at any position in the video to start the funscript generator.